amalia03/GEANS_OBITools/README.md

 # GEANS_OBITools
-The workflow I followed for the OBITools pipeline.
+The OBITools pipeline compiled for the GEANS project.